mmcdan13/stock-analysis/README.md

     Next i

-'''

-The result of reefactoring this way was a much faster VBA script.
+The result of refactoring this way was a much faster VBA script.